When is gum treatment needed?

 Gum treatment for swollen gums

-Left untreated, gum infections can lead to gum recession and even the loss of healthy teeth.
-When caught in the early stages, however, gum infections can be cured and controlled.
+If left untreated, gum infections can lead to gum recession and even the loss of healthy teeth.
+However, gum infections can be cured and controlled when caught in the early stages.

 Deep hygiene will help with calculus removal and allow the gums to heal.